emmavantaa/Blight/README.md

 Made in 2018, one of my bigger first coding projects I did.
 It was originally suppose to become a doughnut collecting game but ended up making it a post-apocalyptic game.

+I worked on this project alone and it was one of my first bigger project I worked on when I started to focus on coding.
+I learned a lot along the way and got a better understanding on how scripts work.

 Video of the game <br>
 (https://youtu.be/zlDN7_2YvW4)